Stephen Colbert: Other work

-Colbert is a producer of The 1 Second Film, the world's largest nonprofit collaborative art film.
-His video request that IMDb list his credit for The1 Second Film ("it is as valid as most of my credits") enabled thousands of the film's producers to be listed in the massive movie database until they were removed in early 2007.

-Colbert has released one book associated with The Colbert Report, I Am America (And So Can You!).
+Colbert released a book associated with The Colbert Report, I Am America (And So Can You!).
 It was released on October 7, 2007, by Grand Central Publishing.
 Grand Central Publishing is the successor to Warner Books, which published America (The Book), written by The Daily Show staff.
 The book contains similar political satire, but was written primarily by Colbert himself rather than as a collaboration with his Colbert Report writing staff.
 On November 23, 2008, his Christmas special, A Colbert Christmas: The Greatest Gift of All!, aired on Comedy Central.
 It was released on DVD in November 2008.

 In January 2010, Colbert was named the assistant sports psychologist for the US Olympic speed skating team at the 2010 Winter Olympics.
 He was also invited to be part of NBC's 2010 Winter Olympics coverage team by Dick Ebersol, chairman of NBC Universal Sports.
 In April 2011, Colbert performed as Harry in the concert-style revival of Stephen Sondheim's musical Company, presented by the New York Philharmonic at the Lincoln Center.
 The show, featuring Neil Patrick Harris in the starring role, ran for four nights and was filmed for later showings in movie theaters, which began June 15.
 In May 2011, Colbert joined the Charleston to Bermuda Race yachting race, as captain of the ship "the Spirit of Juno".
 He finished second, five miles behind leaders "Tucana".

-Since 2012, Colbert has collaborated with the Montclair Film Festival, of which his wife is a founder and current president of its board.
-Every year since its foundation, Colbert has participated by hosting an annual fundraising event and leading Q&As and conversations with directors, writers, journalists, and actors such as: Jon Stewart, Rob Reiner, Steve Carell, J. J. Abrams, David Itzkoff, Ethan Hawke, Rachel Weisz, and Meryl Streep.
-He is also part of the Montclair Film advisory board.
+Since 2012, he has collaborated with the Montclair Film Festival in Montclair, New Jersey, of which his wife is a founder and the president of its board.
+Every year since its foundation, he has participated by hosting an annual fundraising event and leading Q&As and conversations with directors, writers, journalists, and actors including Jon Stewart, Rob Reiner, Steve Carell, J. J. Abrams, David Itzkoff, Ethan Hawke, Rachel Weisz, and Meryl Streep.
+Colbert is also part of the Montclair Film advisory board.